bvasiles/empirical-methods/README.md

 ### Overview

 Empirical methods play a key role in the design and evaluation of tools and technologies, and in testing the social and technical theories they embody.
-No matter what your research area is, chances are you will be conducing some empirical studies as part of your work.
+No matter what your research area is, chances are you will be conducting some empirical studies as part of your work.
 Are you looking to evaluate a new algorithm?
 New tool?
 Analyze (big) data?
 Understand what challenges practitioners face in some domain?